 The government should start the new fiscal year on a strong financial footing, with the outcomes for 2007 and 2008 likely to be broadly in line with the estimates set out in October’s Medium-Term Budget Policy Statement (MTBPS).

 However, the estimates for 2008 and 2009 and beyond now seem unrealistic.
+The forecast for economic growth is likely be revised downwards, implying that revenue will probably come in significantly below October’s expectations.

 Yet the pressure to improve services and address infrastructure constraints has increased.
 These realities will make it difficult to achieve the MTBPS’s planned budget surplus, the unit said.